You are currently viewing Skilled Worker Visa 2024

 If you have a Tier 2 (General) work visa

-You may need to meet different eligibility requirements, depending on:
+You may be able to meet different eligibility requirements, depending on:

 • whether you got the certificate of sponsorship for your first Tier 2 visa before or after 24 November 2016